frovedis/frovedis/doc/manual/python/ml/linear_regression.md

 before training the model, then it can prompt the user to train the linear regression model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 # SEE ALSO
-lasso_regression, ridge_regression, dvector, crs_matrix, colmajor_matrix
+lasso_regression, ridge_regression, dvector, crs_matrix, colmajor_matrix, rowmajor_matrix